-In November 2011, Marc Andreessen wrote an op-ed for the Wall Street Journal, entitled Software Eats the World.
+In November 2011, Marc Andreessen wrote an op-ed for the Wall Street Journal, entitled Why Software Is Eating the World.
 His point was simple, but profound, and his prediction has proved prescient: software is to service jobs as robots and automation are to production jobs.
 We are all used to thinking of automation, dating from J.M.
 Keynes 1930 discussion of technological unemployment, as a threat and a promise.
 But software?
 Software is not even physical; its a virtual robot.
 But in fast food restaurants around the country, attempts to raise minimum wages to a living level have cause owners and managers simply to turn the cash registers around, letting customers press the buttons instead of instructing employees about which buttons to press.

 The protests and violence that was evoked by the earlier, physical wave of automation were led by one Ned Ludd, who in fact may or may not have been a real person.
 It may be true that Ned Ludd, an apprentice weaver from Leicester, smashed two knitting frames after having been abused.
 But it is not clear whether he was whipped by his master or rudely mocked by some stone-throwing local youths.
 In any case, the act of breaking machines was imbued with retroactive meaning, and the leadership of King Ludd, the defender of labor, was celebrated by Lord Byron in his 1816 Song for the Luddites:

 Bought their freedom, and cheaply, with blood,